 What most people really need is advice-only, not just fee-only.
 Advice-only means you only pay the advisor for advice.
 It isolates the most valuable part of managing one’s finances.
 You pay for advice when you need it, just like seeing a doctor.

 Once you get the advice on what to do, doing it is trivial.
-You can do it yourself online or through customer service at your online broker (Vanguard, Fidelity, Schwab, …).
-You are already paying for their computer systems and customer service.
-So use them.
+You can do it yourself online or through customer service at your online broker (Vanguard, Fidelity, Charles Schwab, …).
+You are already paying for the broker’s computer systems and customer service.
+You might as well use them.

-If you want to be more hands-off and you don’t mind paying a bit extra for convenience, you can move your money to somewhere that specializes in automation.
-For example at Motif you can set up your advisor’s recommendation as a motif and buy the whole thing in one shot for only $9.95.
-Rebalancing the whole thing costs only another $9.95.
-Adding or withdrawing money every month plus rebalancing it once a year would cost you only $130.
-If your advisor sets you up on Schwab’s Institutional Intelligent Portfolio, you can buy your advisor’s recommendation and have it automatically rebalanced and tax loss harvested for 0.1% a year.
+If you’d like to be more hands-off and you don’t mind paying a bit extra for convenience, you can move your money to somewhere that specializes in automation.
+For example, at M1 Finance you can set up your advisor’s recommendation as a “pie” and buy the whole thing in one shot.
+It will be rebalanced automatically.

 Separating advice from management gives you the best of both worlds.
 You can focus on getting the best advice at a price most reasonable to you, similar to how you choose a doctor.
-You can be sure the advice isn’t conflicted because what you buy is not linked to the advisor at all.
-If you want to handle the management yourself there is no extra cost, akin to taking pills on your own.
-If you want automation you can choose the best place for automation based on the services offered.
-You don’t have to tie automation with advice from their computer.
+You can be sure the advice isn’t conflicted because what you buy isn’t linked to the advisor at all.
+There is no extra cost if you’d like to handle the management yourself, akin to taking meds on your own.
+If you prefer automation, you can choose the best place for automation based on the services offered.
+You don’t have to tie automation with advice from a computer.

 I still believe the average investor should have a financial advisor.
 Only that the advisor should be advice-only.
 It’s the best model for what people really need and want, without the extra baggage of expensive management.

 Fee-only is no longer enough.
-Go for advice-only.
+Go with advice-only.

 Advisors operating under the Advice-Only model are not easy to find.
 The advisor marketplace is inundated by all other advisors who want to sell you expensive products or manage your money for a big fee year after year.
-If you just go to well known places or get names from acquaintances, you will almost certainly land at someone who is not Advice-Only.
+If you just go to well-known places or get names from acquaintances, you will almost certainly land at someone who is not Advice-Only.
 It’ll cost you a lot of money.
-I can help you find Advice-Only financial advisors in your area.
-Let me do the legwork so you can get more value and pay less.